matkoniecz/website-checklist/validators.md

 `htmlproofer folder_to_validate --check-html --check-favicon` is the only automatic validator that I found so far that reminds about favicons.

+Link check fails when `example` is linked instead of `example.html` while it works at Github Pages.

+On the other hand it found some actual dead links...

 # webpagetest.org